Hello! and welcome back

 Last week, we talked about The Slice Tool in Cricut Design Space with in-depth descriptions and examples you could actually follow along with and implement as we go.

 We talked about what the slice tool is, what it does, followed by step-by-step guides for you to follow.

 If you need to learn the slice tool you can go back and read my Slice Tool In Cricut Design Space-everything you need to know about the Slice Tool

 And if you are brand new please check out my Ultimate Beginners Guide to Cricut Design Space

-This articles may contain affiliate links for your convenience which means if you make a purchase through my link I may earn a small commission at no extra cost to you!
+This article may contain affiliate links for your convenience which means if you make a purchase through my link I may earn a small commission at no extra cost to you!
 You can read my disclosure here.

-First lets talk about each one of these separately and explain what they do.
+First, let us talk about each one of these separately and explain what they do.

 What is the Attach Tool in Cricut Design Space

 The attach tool attaches the different items, objects, or text together, but they are still separate layers.
 For example, you are taking two or more images, objects, or text and sticking them to each other, but they do NOT become one layer!